Marvell-Consulting/project-reports/content/en/pim/project-reports/sprint4/index.md

 What we did last week
 ---------------------

+- Delivered a report giving advice on estimation strategies for PIM cash benefits
-  Design a data model for representing data provenance
+-  Design a data model for representing data provenance
 - CSV/XLS export
 - GMDN hierarchy
 - Output - outlining manufacture incentives